-Author - Expert on Geopolitics - Speaker
+Author - Senior Advisor on Geopolitics & Security - Speaker

 Global order is never accidental.
 It is made.